Skip to content

 The temple and ice house

-As you leave the garden, passing the London plane tree, and proceeding along Fanny Boscawen’s Walk you'll notice the ice house on your left.
+As you leave the garden, passing the London plane tree, and continuing along Fanny Boscawen’s Walk you'll notice the ice house on your left.
 It was built in the late 1750s by the Boscawen family, at about the same time as the house.

 Accessibility options